Jacob-A-Scott/Personal-Website/_posts/2023-12-29-Bayes-Theorem.md

 **Test Specificity (True Negative Rate):** 90%.
 The test will correctly show a negative result for 90% of people who _don't_ carry the gene.

 ![Rest]({{ site.baseurl }}/images/boogie_fever.png)
+*Shoutout to DALL-E for letting me get this creative.*

 Now, suppose that Bob walks into the _Midnight Special's Center for Boogie Fever Research_ and gets tested.
 Bob gets a positive result in the mail two weeks later, telling him that he's likely to carry the Boogie Fever gene.
 But just _how_ likely?
 What is the probability that Bob carries the gene, given his positive test result?